vumaasha/Atlas/dataset/README.md

 Json file used `coresdataset.json`

-- To download the dataset of images into folders 'zoomed' and 'normal' respectfully
+- To download the dataset of images into folders 'zoomed' and 'normal' respectingly

 `python create_dataset.py -m zvsn`